The Headless CMS Showdown: Strapi vs Agility CMS

 Agility CMS lets authors and editors create and customize their digital experiences by following the content-first approach to building digital experiences with low friction.
 Traditional development processes begin with design, and prototyping for example the final layout of a web page with lorum ipsum text as placeholders.
 Agility CMS begins the development process by defining the content architecture of the organization and then proceeds to the development of layout and styling for desired channels.

 The Agility platform has a rich and deep set of powerful features to power your omnichannel experiences.
-Most headless CMS platforms offer workflow functionality for approvals, publication scheduling, and similar needs.
+Most headless CMS platforms offer workflow functionality for approvals, publication schedule, and similar needs.
 Agility also offers an HTML and text e-mail builder that can be tied to workflow triggers.
 It provides multi-site functionality, linking the same content and user permissions across multiple sites.
 Agility has robust analytics and convenient report generation built-in.
 Website search is a capability built into the platform, rather than requiring third-party services like Algolia

 On the hosting side, Agility CMS leverages Microsoft Azure’s hosting services and provides users with enterprise-grade security and support, and data protection.
 Microsoft was the first cloud vendor to secure approval from European Union’s data protection authorities.
 They have a strong track record with data security standards compliance.